Programie/Telegram2Elastic/README.md

 * `file`: Write a line in JSON format for each message into a file
 * `tcp`: Send messages as JSON strings to any TCP socket

-It is also possible to configure the same output type multiple types but using different endpoints.
+It is also possible to configure the same output type multiple times but using different endpoints.

 ## Initial setup